dinno797/Symptom-to-disease-and-Medicines-prediction-model-using-XG-BOOST/README.md

 # 🏥 AI-Powered Symptom to Medicine Recommendation System

-Remedii is an AI-driven healthcare assistant that predicts diseases from symptoms and recommends the most relevant medicines with their **images** and **side effects**, using a custom medicine dataset.
+It is an AI-driven healthcare assistant that predicts diseases from symptoms and recommends the most relevant medicines with their **images** and **side effects**, using a custom medicine dataset.Actually this is my prototype of my further project.

 ---